noxtoby/internal/docs/LabHome/scheduling.md

 nav_order: 16
 ---

+**To be updated to point to UCL room booking procedures.
+The current content of this page is from PennLINC.**

 In this tutorial, you’ll learn how to schedule spaces for meetings.

 # Step 1: Login to Scheduling & Event Services